11ty/eleventy/docs/filters.md

 # Filters, Tags, etc.

-Various template engines can be extended with custom `filters` or custom tags.
+Various template engines can be extended with custom filters, helpers, or tags.

-_Experimental._ Eleventy provides a few universal filters that can be used in supported template types (currently Nunjucks, Liquid, and Handlebars).

 More information: